EarlGlynn/MIMIC-III-Exploration/README.md

 * Explore `chartevents` table with 330 million records and over 6400 types of chart events from two different `dbsource`s.

 * Explore event categories, parameter types, and units of measure.

+### labevents

+* The "first look" file identified data inconsistencies with `valueuom` (value unit of measure), and several fields in the lab items dimension.

+* The file Lab-Event-Multiple-Units.xlsx identifies `loinc_code`s and `itemid`s with multiple units of measure.

+* The file Lab-Event-Item-Counts.xlsx shows lab event counts by `loinc_code` and `itemid` along with the label and unit(s) of measure.

+* The file Lab-Event-Fluid-Category-Counts shows lab event counts by fluid (9 groups) and category (3 groups).